jumpycalm/pn532-cloner/README.md

 # Supported operating system

-Only Windows and macOS (under development) are supported.
+Only Windows and macOS are supported.
 There's no plan to support Linux.
 For Linux applications, you can use [libnfc](https://github.com/nfc-tools/libnfc) directly.

 # Supported RFID tags
 ## Read